Rajpratik71/linux-manPages/df.md

        --version
               output version information and exit

-       Display  values  are  in  units  of  the  first  available  SIZE  from --block-size, and the DF_BLOCK_SIZE, BLOCK_SIZE and BLOCKSIZE environ‐ ment variables.
-Otherwise, units default to 1024  bytes  (or  512  if POSIXLY_CORRECT is set).
+       Display  values  are in units of the first available SIZE from --block-size, and the DF_BLOCK_SIZE, BLOCK_SIZE and BLOCKSIZE environment variables.
+Otherwise, units default to 1024 bytes (or
+       512 if POSIXLY_CORRECT is set).

        The SIZE argument is an integer and optional unit (example: 10K is 10*1024).
-Units are K,M,G,T,P,E,Z,Y (powers  of  1024)  or  KB,MB,...
-       (powers of 1000).
+Units are K,M,G,T,P,E,Z,Y (powers of 1024) or KB,MB,... (powers of 1000).

        FIELD_LIST is a comma-separated list of columns to be included.
-Valid field names are:  'source',  'fstype',  'itotal',  'iused',  'iavail', 'ipcent',  'size',  'used', 'avail', 'pcent', 'file' and 'target' (see info page).
+Valid field names are: 'source', 'fstype', 'itotal', 'iused', 'iavail', 'ipcent', 'size', 'used', 'avail', 'pcent', 'file' and
+       'target' (see info page).

 AUTHOR
        Written by Torbjorn Granlund, David MacKenzie, and Paul Eggert.